IMMANUEL5015/Bucket-List-App/README.md

 * It allows users to be signed up.
 * It allows users to login and obtain a token.

+### Bucketlists
+* It allows new Bucketlists to be created by users.

 ## Technologies Used in this Project
 * Node.js (Allows developers to utilize JavaScript in creating server side applications).
 * Express (Node.js framework)